mbest1813/documentation/v2/editions/enterprise/destinations/bing-ads.md

 In this configuration, `tagId` represents the ID that you've got from the previous step.

 `customActionsMappings` list allows you to define your own custom event actions based on events that you track with `analytics.track()`.
-Using the config file from the example, when calling `analytics.track('Product Viewed')` we'll send an event with `view` action to Microsoft Advertising.
+Using the config file from the example, when calling `analytics.track('Order Completed')` we'll send an event with `purchase` action to Microsoft Advertising.
 We use the following parameters:
 _ `name`: your `track()` event.
 _ `action`: the event send to Microsoft Advertising.